 To complete the Transaction, we and the Purchaser must make certain filings with and obtain certain consents and approvals from certain governmental and regulatory authorities.
-In particular, we and the Purchaser have not yet obtained the Key Regulatory Approvals (as defined in the Arrangement Agreement), both of which are required to complete the Transaction.
+In particular, we and the Purchaser have not yet obtained regulatory approval under the United States Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, which is the remaining Key Regulatory Approval (as defined in the Arrangement Agreement) required to complete the Transaction.
 In addition, governmental or regulatory agencies could deny permission for, or seek to block or challenge the Transaction or the transfer or deemed transfer of specific assets, or impose material conditions relating to the Arrangement or any such transfer.
-If either of the Key Regulatory Approvals is not obtained or any applicable law is in effect which makes the consummation of the Transaction illegal or otherwise prohibits or enjoins us or the Purchaser from consummating the Transaction, the Transaction will not be completed.
+If the remaining Key Regulatory Approval is not obtained or any applicable law is in effect which makes the consummation of the Transaction illegal or otherwise prohibits or enjoins us or the Purchaser from consummating the Transaction, the Transaction will not be completed.

-In addition, a substantial delay in obtaining the Key Regulatory Approvals could result in the Transaction not being completed.
+In addition, a substantial delay in obtaining the remaining Key Regulatory Approval could result in the Transaction not being completed.
 In particular, if the Transaction is not completed by January 3, 2023 (subject to an extension of up to two months if required to obtain the Key Regulatory Approvals), either we or the Purchaser may terminate the Arrangement Agreement, in which case the Transaction will not be completed.